Dobby233Liu/lwysfilefb/translate_gmuanim.md

 <a id="ute_anim_step"></a>
 * Anim_Step(); [\[link\]](#ute_anim_step)
 	* Description
 		* This function is for internal easing in GMU_Anim objects.
-You don't need (and better not to) to call it.
+You don't need (and better not) to call it.
 	* Return value
 		* Always `true`